avz/mysql-hll/README.md

-mysql-hll
+HyperLogLog UDF for MySQL
 =========

-HyperLogLog UDF for MySQL
+Work in Progress